Fiserv/zelle-turnkey-solutions/docs/supporting-documents/flutter.md

 }
 ```

+### 23. Initialize GenericTag

-### 23. Inside getValue override method get the data from Zelle and send result back to client side.
+Inside getValue override method get the data from Zelle and send result back to client side.

 ## iOS Platform:

+### 24. Create a ViewController

-### 24. Open iOS platform inside Xcode and create new ViewController to launch Zelle.
+Open iOS platform inside Xcode and create new ViewController to launch Zelle.

 ### 25. Place the ZelleSDK XCframework file inside the Runner.